Revealing Shoe & Boot Construction: Welt, Cement, Mixed & More

 According to the Keen officials, this innovative construction will last even longer while protecting more.
 They also have a tendency to enlarge the outsole and encompass the front toe area which is good for protection.
 As of now, they are working on patents.

 Traditional Waterproof/Water Resistant Welts

 Norwegian Storm Welt

 A safer alternative for snow.
-Norvegese as said in Italian, is rather a traditional way of welting popularly found in shoes made in Italy.
+Norvegese as said in Italian, is preferably a conventional way of welting popularly found in shoes made in Italy.
 These are also known as waterproof welt or storm welt.
 There’s a seam between the welt and the upper.
 Storm welt prevents water from entering in between.

-They’re rather water resistant construction.
+They’re instead water-resistant construction.
 Just like the `Norwegian’-Italian welt, this is a ‘Deutsche’-Anglo welt.
-Primarily, English cobbling industry use this construction method.
+Primarily, English cobbling industry uses this construction method.
 We know why!
-A sudden brisk rainfall and very thin layer of water on the streets is common there.
+A sudden brisk rainfall and a fragile layer of water on the streets is typical there.

 Norwegian and Veldtschoen constructions are similar to some extent.

 They prevent water as the upper is stitched into the outsole.